BitcoinDesign/Guide/guide/flexible-wallet.md

 - Preventing recovery key sets from activating unnecessarily is an important aspect.
 - Understanding the concept of timelocks and UTXOs, as well as how they relate to each other, is a challenging topic for most users.
+- Well-crafted educational and help content will be critical.
 - Guide users to not create overly complex setups with too many key sets or activation rules.
 - Allow for unified timelock reset experience.
 - Provide templates for easy access to common key set configurations.